bentoml/BentoML/README.md

 ```
 The Bento with `tag="pytorch_mnist:4mymorgurocxjuqj"` is now created in the local `Bento` store.
 It is an archive containing all the source code, model files, and dependency specs - anything that is required for reproducing the model in an identical environment for serving in production.

-Note that even it uses `demo_mnist:latest` in the code, it can be resolved with local model store to the model version `demo_mnist:7drxqvwsu6zq5uqj` during `bentoml build` process.
-This model version is now packaged together with the Bento, where ever it is being deployed to.
+Note that even it uses `demo_mnist:latest` in the code, it can be resolved with local model store to the exact model version `demo_mnist:7drxqvwsu6zq5uqj` during `bentoml build` process.
+This model version is now bundled together with the Bento, no matter where it is being deployed to.

 **Step 4:** Deploying the `Bento`